 How our clients are benefiting through Hidrive lean processes.

-In today’s market, demands are rapidly changing, clients are requesting more tailored business solutions with higher levels of quality and shorter lead times.
-Lean manufacturing refers to the idea of reducing waste within a business and its processes, reducing lead times, and creating more efficient use of factory spaces and production lines.
+Hidrive Lean Management Processes.
+In today’s market, demands are rapidly changing.
+Clients are requesting more tailored business solutions and higher levels of quality with shorter lead times.
+Lean manufacturing refers to the idea of reducing waste within a business.
+It reduces processes, lead times and creates more efficient use of factory spaces and production lines.

-Principles of Lean can be traced back to the works of iconic people including Fredrick Taylor and Henry Ford with their applications of efficiency, continuous improvement and standardised products.
-In the 1940s, Toyota applied their enhanced view of efficiency to their production processes, resolving to reduce processes that didn’t bring immediate value to the end product.
-As a result, significant improvements were made and the conception of Lean manufacturing or Lean thinking began.
+Principles of Lean can be traced back to the works of iconic people including Fredrick Taylor and Henry Ford and their applications of efficiency, continuous improvement and standardised products.
+In the 1940s, Toyota applied their enhanced view of efficiency to their production processes.
+They resolved to reduce processes that didn’t bring immediate value to the end product, as a result, improvements were made and the conception of Lean manufacturing or Lean thinking began.

 Since then, it has evolved and has been adopted across the world as a successful and universal management tool.
 At Hidrive, our products are 100% Australian made, which means that we have control over all facets of design, engineering, manufacturing, installation and service.
 As a growing business, we have seen the urgency to apply it to our expanding processes, ensuring that we are delivering 100% value to clients with efficiency.

 Principle 1: Eliminating Waste

 Eliminating waste refers to reducing anything that does not add value to the customer as a result reducing lead times, increasing revenue and client satisfaction.